Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 - 5. Are there immigration consequences?

-1. What is contributing to the delinquency of a minor in Nevada?
+1. What is “contributing to the delinquency of a minor”?

-It is a Nevada crime for a person to contribute to a child’s delinquent behavior or neglect.
-Specifically, a person faces contributory delinquency charges for causing a child (under 18-years old) to be in any of the following 14 situations:
+It is a Nevada crime to contribute to a child’s delinquent behavior or neglect.
+Specifically, you face contributory delinquency charges for causing a child (under 18-years old) to be in any of the following 14 situations:

 - begging on the street or other public place;